C-C-Minetest-Server/mtweb_server/doc/methods.md

 * `admin`: If present and the user is an admin (as defined by areas mod), list all areas instead of only theirs.
 * `upper` and `lower`: List out `upper` to `lower` areas, inclusively.

+The following error message may be raised:

+* `INVALID TOKEN`: The login token is invalid.